roots/roots-wrapper-toolbar/README.md

 ## Support

-Visit [Roots Discourse](http://discourse.roots.io/) to to ask questions and get support from the Roots community.
+Please visit [Roots Discourse](http://discourse.roots.io/) to ask questions and get support from the Roots community.

+If you would like to support the author, why not try the [Roots Wrapper Override](http://roots.io/plugins/roots-wrapper-override/) plugin?